The Book of Knight

 “Gawd any?” he asks, raising his eyebrows knowingly.

-“You kno…” he looks around suspiciously then looks at me, then looks around suspiciously again, then looks at me again but with desperation in his eyes.
+“You kno…” he looks around suspiciously then looks at me, then looks around suspiciously again, then looks at me with desperation in his eyes.

-That kind of desperation Cortez had in his eye though, when told his crew what was to be done, was the same gleam in this once-shell of a man I find myself talking to.
+That kind of desperation Cortez had in his eye though, when telling his crew what was to be done, was the same glean in this once-shell of a man I find myself talking to.

 “You actually get that stuff in here?”
-I say without further thought, my eyes widening in surprise.
+I say without thinking, my eyes widening in surprise.

-I’m pretty sure only one thing can evoke that desperation: Heroin or Meth.
+I’m pretty sure only one thing can evoke that desperation: Hard drugs.
 But I’ve got no clue how that would even work.
 Would they shove the drugs up their butt before coming in?
 I don't see how you could swallow them and get them back after going through processing either.
 I want to ask so many questions, but I hold my tongue.

 “Yeh, neva mind,” he sighs and turns his head.
-“Wha’cha in for?” he asks automatically, then starts staring right through the TV.
+“Wha’cha in fo?” he asks automatically, then starts staring right through the TV.

 I pause for a few moments, watching him chew air, and I wonder if he would even care if I didn't respond.
-“Well, they charged me with murder because the guy I hit with my car died,” I tell him bluntly.
+“Well, they charged me with murder because the guy I hit with my car ended up dying.”

-“Oh shid!” he says lighting up and turning, giving me his full attention again.
-“Yewr high?”
+“Oh shid!” he says lighting up and turning to give me his full attention again.
+“Ywa high?”

 “You mean hypocritical?”
-I can't follow his rambling because he sounds retarded and I keep smelling his rotting breath.
+I can't follow his rambling because not only can I hardly understand him, but I keep smelling his rotting dragon breath.

 “Yeh, das whad I said.
 Hippofifical..”